UnrealIOS/.github/profile/README.md

  - $${\color{magenta} CASE--4-with-potential-nsfw-magenta }$$ Gore, Erotica

-Assign case number for each non-header line of text in this file.
+CASEX Assign case number for each non-header line of text in this file.
 Do not reassign already existing CASE numbers!
 Create a case folder for each new case, populate it with README.md file and .gitignore

-For each case in $CASES_DEVELOP, augment case with the new contribution, created by transform of $CASE_CHANGE_LOG, $HALLUCINATED_CONTRIBUTION_RAG_OVER_CASE_FILE_SET_AND_RELATED_CASES_FILE_SETS to $RAG_AWARE_LLM_RESPONSE according to $CASE_CLASS_STRATEGY
+CASEX For each case in $CASES_DEVELOP, augment case with the new contribution, created by transform of $CASE_CHANGE_LOG, $HALLUCINATED_CONTRIBUTION_RAG_OVER_CASE_FILE_SET_AND_RELATED_CASES_FILE_SETS to $RAG_AWARE_LLM_RESPONSE according to $CASE_CLASS_STRATEGY

 Marketing CASE Isolated Domain Hosting Operation